maxious/ACTBus-ui/readme.txt

 Uses jQuery Mobile, PHP, PostgreSQL, OpenTripPlanner, OpenLayers, OpenStreetMap, Cloudmade Geocoder and Tile Service

-See aws/awsStartup.sh for example startup steps
+See aws/awsStartup.sh for example startup steps.
+You need to load the included database dump; for other transit networks you can use the updatedb.php script to load.

-For static maps, may have to do
-/usr/sbin/setsebool -P httpd_can_network_connect=1
+For openstreetmap static maps, may have to do /usr/sbin/setsebool -P httpd_can_network_connect=1 on Fedora and other SELinux systems.

-on fedora
+To enter a service override, you can use the psql tool. eg. transitdata=# COPY calendar_dates (service_id, date, exception_type) FROM stdin;
+Enter data to be copied [spaced with tabs] followed by a newline.
+End with a backslash and a period on a line by itself.
+>> saturday	20110416	2
+>> sunday	20110416	1
+>> \.